vvanhee/Google-Local-Search-iOS/README.markdown

 This project also depends on a very small piece (GTMNSString+URLArguments) of the [Google Toolbox for Mac][GTM], which I've included.

-#### GoogleClientLogin class
+#### GoogleLocalConnection class

-Here's some sample code showing how to use the classes in your viewController.
+Here's some sample Objective-C code showing how to use the classes in your viewController.
 Before implementing this, make sure you have linked to the mapkit framework and imported MapKit.h.
 You'll also need to set up an MKMapView named mapView (to allow region biasing of the search) and a UITextField and UITextFieldDelegate (to get the address or business name from user input).

 After copying the files from this git repository into your project, you should also add the following lines to your MyMapViewController.h:
     #import "GoogleLocalConnection.h"
-    @class GoogleLocalObject
+    @class GoogleLocalObject;
+    GoogleLocalConnection *googleLocalConnection;

 and in MyMapViewController.m:
     #import "GoogleLocalObject.h"
     #import "GTMNSString+URLArguments.h"

 setup:

-    GoogleLocalConnection *googleLocalConnection = [[GoogleLocalConnection alloc] initWithDelegate:self];
+    googleLocalConnection = [[GoogleLocalConnection alloc] initWithDelegate:self];

+Implement the following in your textFieldShouldReturn method:

+    [googleLocalConnection getGoogleObjectsWithQuery:textField.text andMapRegion:[mapView region] andNumberOfResults:8 addressesOnly:YES];

-*The addressesOnly BOOL tells the class to only give locations if they correspond to a street address (rather than a city or other region).
+*The addressesOnly boolean above tells the class to only give locations if they correspond to a street address (rather than a city or other region).
 Maximum number of results is 8.*

-    [googleLocalConnection getGoogleObjectsWithQuery:textField.text andMapRegion:[mapView region] andNumberOfResults:8 addressesOnly:YES];

 *Time passes and one of the delegate methods will be called...*